Salad Greens with Roasted Pears, Toasted Cornbread Croutons, and Violet Cheese Dressing

 - Sliced Violet cheese (or Camembert) for plating

-- THE DRESSING: Place the cheese, yogurt, vinegar, and mustard in a blender; puree until smooth.
+- Place the cheese, yogurt, vinegar, and mustard in a blender; puree until smooth.
 Slowly drizzle in the grapeseed oil, blending until well mixed.
 Adjust the consistency with the water as needed, and add salt to taste.

 - To serve, in a large bowl, toss the greens with just enough dressing to lightly coat the leaves.
 (You will have some dressing left over; store in refrigerator.)
 Divide the greens and croutons among eight plates; top each with six roasted pear wedges and a slice of cheese.